rgunawans/AuroraControls/README.md

   + set Checked and unchecked color (background and text color)

-Support for future development : https://paypal.me/rgunawans
+Support for future development and coffee : https://paypal.me/rgunawans